meg-codes/bash-notes/FileSystem.md

 ```

 This looks like a lot of obtuse information, but it tells me 1) all the files, including
-'hidden' dotted files like my .bashrc that helps set initial variables for a Bash sessioni 2) shows size in KB (add -alh to get a more useful set of values there) and 3) the
+'hidden' dotted files like my .bashrc that helps set initial variables for a Bash session 2) shows size in B (add -alh to get a more useful set of values there) and 3) the
 permissions of each file, but that's a topic for later.

 I still down't know what the absolute file path for the directory is.
 In this case,